 An eating disorder assessment helps guide your son or daughter’s journey to recovery

-After you contact us, one of our experienced admissions team members talks with you and your child.
+After you contact us, one of our experienced admissions specialists talks with you and your child.
 We’ll explain our services, gather personal and insurance information, and schedule initial appointments for your child’s eating disorder assessment.
-This assessment helps us learn more about your child and your family, so that we can better understand what he or she is experiencing.
+This assessment helps us learn more about your child and your family, so that we can better understand what they are experiencing.

 Together, we’ll create a personalized treatment plan